CryptoLocker: Operation

-CryptoLocker typically propagated as an attachment to a seemingly innocuous e-mail message, which appears to have been sent by a legitimate company.
+CryptoLocker typically propagated as an attachment to a seemingly innocuous email message, which appears to have been sent by a legitimate company.
 A ZIP file attached to an email message contains an executable file with the filename and the icon disguised as a PDF file, taking advantage of Windows' default behaviour of hiding the extension from file names to disguise the real .EXE extension.
 CryptoLocker was also propagated using the Gameover ZeuS trojan and botnet.

 When first run, the payload installs itself in the user profile folder, and adds a key to the registry that causes it to run on startup.
 It then attempts to contact one of several designated command and control servers; once connected, the server generates a 2048-bit RSA key pair, and sends the public key back to the infected computer.
 The server may be a local proxy and go through others, frequently relocated in different countries to make tracing them more difficult.